pulumi/pulumi/docs/design/idl.md

 * `optional`: this is an optional property (required is the default)
 * `out`: this property is set post-creation by the resource provider, rather than set by the client
-* `replace`: changing this property implies a replacement of a resource (valid only on resource types); for conditional replacements, custom logic will be required
+* `replaces`: changing this property implies a replacement of a resource (valid only on resource types); for conditional replacements, custom logic will be required

 The resulting package and provider will perform client- and server-side validation automatically for each of these.

 Eventually we envision additional annotations, like min/max values for numbers, regexes for strings, and so on (see [pulumi/coconut#64](https://github.com/pulumi/coconut/issues/64) for details).

-Enums are supported using semi-idiomatic Go enums: associate an enum type name with the `idl.Enum` type, and then declare the full set of constants that the enum may take on.
+Enums are supported using semi-idiomatic Go enums, by just using a `string`-backed type alias, and by declaring the entire set of constants that the enum may take on.
 The IDL compiler will treat this like an enum type:

-    type Baz idl.Enum
+    type Baz string
     const (
         A Baz = "a"
         B Baz = "b"
         Z Baz = "z"
     )

-Note that enums are string-based, due to the "JSON-like" type system.
+Note that all enums are `string`-based at the moment, due to the "JSON-like" type system.
+Furthermore, non-enum type aliases are not supported at the moment in the IDL subset.

 ## Packages